ResetXPDR/MSFS_AutoFPS/README.md

            - The initial seek process may temporarily destabilize FPS while identifying performance limits, but it typically stabilizes within 60 seconds once the ideal TLOD is determined.
            - Post-seek, panning may cause stuttering due to how MSFS handles high TLOD scenery loading, irrespective of whether you or this app has set them that high.
            - If stuttering persists, either uncheck TLOD Base Extra, use a lower multiplier, or use AutoTLOD for the lowest possible TLOD on the ground.
+  - Periodic Spike Detection/Protection:
+    - Detection is auto enabled in Expert mode, requiring detection of the shared RTSS frame time buffer to activate.
+    - Detects periodic MSFS frame time spikes (4+ fresh spikes of same 0.3-1.8s cadence), which can occur with high TLOD and photogrammetry conditions and can cause stutters.
+    - Protection checkbox, enabled by default, is shown only in Expert mode and when RTSS is detected as running; otherwise the controls are removed entirely.
+    - Automatic TLOD reduction when protection is enabled and periodic frame time spikes are detected, helping reduce stutters in affected areas.
+    - Automatic TLOD restoration when periodic frame time spikes are no longer detected, using a time‑delayed, continuously‑scaled recovery model driven by distance travelled, altitude above ground, and vertical trend for smooth, scenery‑aware restoration without abrupt jumps.
+    - Lightning symbols show with the FPS reading and TLOD range in the status line when periodic frame time spikes are detected and when resultant TLOD reduction is active respectively.
+    - A "SpikeThresholdMultiplier" common config file option, defaulting to 2.0, determines the multiple of the frame time median at which a spike will be counted.
+    - Log entries show spike detection and protection settings, spike TLOD reduction amount when greater than zero, and when associated TLOD reduction and recovery commence.
+    - Additional diagnostic logging occurs when Log+ is enabled.
   - TLOD Base Min - Sets the minimum TLOD the automation algorithm will use at or below the Base altitude.
 (Range: 10 - TLOD Max-10)
   - Alt TLOD Base – Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
 (Range: 100 ft to 100,000 ft; N/A in Free TLOD mode)
   - TLOD Base Extra option in FPS Sensitivity or Tolerance modes in Manual or Fixed Target FPS: